Careers360 Logo

 Biotic Factors

 Biotic variables are connected to every organism in the environment.
 Their existence and the organic byproducts they produce cause an ecosystem's structure to change.
 All living organisms are regarded as biotic factors, including humans, fungi, bacteria, as well as plants and animals.
-The interactions between a wide range of biotic factors are essential for each species to reproduce as well as to fulfill fundamental needs like food.
+The interactions between a wide range of biotic factors are essential for each species to reproduce as well as to fulfil fundamental needs like food.

 Examples of Biotic Factors